aaron-manning/dotnet-ssh-server-docker/README.md

 cp .env.example .env
 ```

-Set your desired SSH_PASSWORD password in the .env file, then start the container.
+Set your desired SSH_PASSWORD password in the .env file, and your source code directory to pass through, then start the container.

 ```
 docker compose up -d --build